 What are Meltdown and Spectre?

-Meltdown and Spectre work on personal computers, mobile devices, and in the cloud.
-Depending on the cloud provider's infrastructure, it might be possible to steal data from other customers.
+The Meltdown and Spectre exploits can be used against personal computers, mobile devices, and in the cloud.
+Depending on the cloud provider's infrastructure, it might even be possible to steal data from other customers.

 Am I affected by the Meltdown and Spectre vulnerability?

 Almost certainly, YES.
-These vulnerabilities effect: desktops, laptops, cloud computers, and mobile devices.
+These vulnerabilities affect: desktops, laptops, cloud computers, and mobile devices.

 More technically, every Intel processor which implements out-of-order execution is potentially affected, which is effectively every processor since 1995 (except Intel Itanium and Intel Atom before 2013).
-Currently, it has only verified Meltdown on Intel processors.
-At the moment, it is unclear whether AMD processors are also affected.
+Currently, Meltdown has only been verified to affect Intel processors and at the moment, it is unclear whether AMD processors are also affected.

 What should I do to protect my AccessData servers and information?